Skip to content

 Filing Form I-765

-Step one: Gather your application materials
+Step one: Create USCIS online account and gather application materials

+In addition to the application form itself, you’ll need to include a fee payment, photos, and various supporting documents.
+These materials are detailed below.
 All document copies can be in black and white or in color, as long as they are clear and accurate reproductions of your original documents.
 Don’t send any of your original immigration documents to USCIS.

 Application materials